Vedant-S/CoViD-PDS-Plus/README.md

 3. The application features the portal where citizens can report homeless people, the information would be immediately transferred to connected NGOs/ organizations.

+Uniqueness of The Project:

+1. Effective business model.
+No Direct or Indirect Competitors.

+2. Multi language support to cater the diverse population.

+3. The INCOME INDEX calculation through the Predictive Analytics can be used in other projects requiring classification according to economic conditions.

+4. With the use of Real Time Analytical calculations and QR Code Checkout, the waiting time at the distribution points is lowered, maintaining the SOCIAL DISTANCING rule.

+5. Migrant labours stuck in other cities, having their Aadhar Card can avail the service, which is not possible with the current PDS system.

 <br>

 #### Architecture Diagram